mrClapham/jorge-task/README.md

 # jorge-task

-We would like you to build an Autocomplete text field as per [http://jqueryui.com/autocomplete/](http://jqueryui.com/autocomplete/) but, preferably, implementing it yourself rather than using a library.
+We would like you to build an Autocomplete text field as per [http://jqueryui.com/autocomplete/](http://jqueryui.com/autocomplete/) but, preferably, implementing it yourself rather than using a library as we would like to see how you approach the problem.

+Keyboard entry into the text-field should create a list countries which contain that partial string, eg: typing "Ang" would return  "Andorra",  "Angola",  "Anguilla", "Bangladesh" etc...
+Clicking on the country name will fill it in in the text-field.

 Use any web technology you like.
 The preference would be JavaScript.
 Make it look as attractive as possible but concentrate on functionality first.